Home

 1918 SPAD XII

-Please contribute and help the Golden Age Air Museum achieve its goal of completing this aircraft.
+Please contribute and help the Golden Age Air Museum to continue reconstruction of aircraft like this.

 Photo courtesy of Alan D. Toelle